P-adic L-functions for GL(3): Eisenstein series and classes for GL2

 The pullback of $\sV_{(0,-j),\mathrm{dR}}$ to the upper half-plane is $\mathrm{Sym}^j\otimes \det^{-j}$ of the relative de Rham cohomology of $\C/(\Z+\tau\Z)$, so has a canonical section $(2 \pi i \mathrm{d}z)^{\otimes j}$, for $z$ a co-ordinate on $\C$.

 \emph{Motivic local systems:} Our Betti--Eisenstein classes will be the Betti realisation of Be\u{\i}linson's motivic Eisenstein classes.
-For any level $\cU$, there is a $\GL_2(\Af)$-equivariant relative Chow motive $\sV_{(0,-j),\mathrm{mot}}(\Q)$ over $Y(\cU)$ attached to the representation $V_{(0,-j)}$ of $\GL_2/\Q$; this gives a coefficient system for motivic cohomology.
-Then we have realisations
+For any level $\cU$, there is a relative Chow motive $\sV_{(0,-j),\mathrm{mot}}(\Q)$ over $Y(\cU)$ attached to the representation $V_{(0,-j)}$ of $\GL_2/\Q$; this gives a coefficient system for motivic cohomology.
+Moreover, the Chow motive has a $\GL_2(\A\subf)$-equivariant structure, so its cohomology has a natural Hecke action.